Clearwater Historical Museum

-From Highway 12 (mile marker 44) cross the bridge into Orofino, go 3 blocks on Michigan Avenue to A Street, turn right onto A Street, go one block to College Avenue, turn left onto College Avenue, the museum is the first house on the right.
-The Clearwater Historical Museum sign is in the front yard.
+From Highway 12 (mile marker 44) cross the bridge into Orofino, go approximately 8 blocks on Michigan Avenue and turn left onto Bartlett Street, just past the Orofino Elementry School.
+Go two blocks up the hill and the new Museum is located on the left.
+The Clearwater Historical Museum sign is at the entrance.

 From October thru May the museum gives programs on the second Tuesday of each month at 7:00 PM at the Avista Auditorium at 1051 Michigan Avenue in Orofino.
 The subjects relate to the history of this area.
 An article is placed in the Clearwater Tribune, Window on the Clearwater and Facebook to give information as to who the speaker will be.
 The public is invited.